In the beginning, many investors may feel intimidated and overwhelmed by the complexity of the stock market.

 We want to ensure that we research brokers to find one that is lower cost and minimize the number of trades we make.
 Not choosing the right broker can take a significant bite out of any returns.

 Any of the big banks have brokerage accounts and their pricing is generally around the same amount.
-Personally, I would suggest Interactive Brokers, which is significantly cheaper.
+Personally, I would suggest going with a wholesale broker, which is significantly cheaper and can charge as low as $1 per trade (at the time of this being written).

 Now that we have established our brokerage account and added funds, we are all set to make our first purchase.